- Start date: September

 The groups are responsible for managing their relationships with their clients, and will be assigned a supervisor from the Department who will oversee the students’ progress.

-You will be required to choose four 10 credit elective classes from those available.
+You'll be required to choose four 10-credit elective classes from those available.
 The range varies from year to year but is anticipated that those listed below, or similar options will be offered.

 Destination Marketing Management

 The destination is the core element of tourism supply.
 It is defined in spatial as well as cultural/symbolic terms and encompasses a wide variety of sectors such as hospitality, the built and natural environments, cultural heritage, entertainment, sport and retailing.

 The diverse nature of the destination and lack of central ‘control’ implies quite specific challenges and responses in its management and marketing.
 This class will equip students with the skills necessary to engage with these.

 Managing Tourism Resources